posthtml/posthtml-components/readme.md

 So the prop `size` is not override since we prepend `computed:` to the attribute, while the prop `title` is override.
 And the prop `items` is merged and not override.
 You can also notice how the `class` attribute is merged with `class` attribute of the first node.
 Let's see in next section more about this.

+You can change how attributes are merged by passing via options a callback function used by lodash method [mergeWith](https://lodash.com/docs/4.17.15#mergeWith).
+By default, it's used to concat array.

 ### Attributes